10,000 Birds Beat Writers

 ………

 When Faraaz Abdool reached out to Mike and Corey about writing on 10,000 Birds they were keen about the idea: after all, both of them had birded T&T before and loved it!
-Faraaz’s posts on Birding Trinidad and Tobago and Beyond will appear every-other-Wednesday afternoon.
+Faraaz’s posts on Birding Trinidad and Tobago and Beyond will appear every other Wednesday afternoon.

-Faraaz is an internationally published freelance conservation and wildlife photographer/writer who specializes in birds and the issues they face worldwide.
+Faraaz Abdool is an internationally published freelance conservation and wildlife photographer/writer who specializes in birds and the issues they face worldwide.
 He graciously serves on the Trinidad and Tobago Bird Status and Distribution Committee (formerly the Trinidad and Tobago Rare Bird Committee), and leads birding trips on both islands.
 Faraaz also runs yearly birding and wildlife tours to East Africa.

-Although he doesn’t keep a life list, Faraaz has been a keen birder for many years, separating Black and Turkey Vultures at distance as a little boy, skipping class to gaze at Magnificent Frigatebirds as a teenager and quitting his job as an electrical engineer to put all his energy into conservation as an adult.
+Although he doesn’t keep a life list, Faraaz has been a keen birder for many years, separating Black and Turkey Vultures at a distance as a little boy, skipping class to gaze at Magnificent Frigatebirds as a teenager, and quitting his job as an electrical engineer to put all his energy into conservation as an adult.
+Faraaz cultivates wildlife consciousness via his words and images, in a last-ditch attempt to reconnect humans with nature and save the world.

 Hannah Buschert started birding in college thanks to a required Biology of Birds course and a professor who included Sir David Attenborough’s Life of Birds to punctuate lessons.
 Almost as if by accident, Hannah landed the dream job of Park Ranger in the Rio Grande Valley at Bentsen-Rio Grande Valley State Park where she guided many birders who filled her head with far-off destinations and incredible birds.
 Consequently, her beat is Adventures in Birding Here and There.